CreateDownloader/Download-Manager/README.md

 }
 ```
 - `downloadProcess = new DownloadProcess(url, downloadTable);` Initialize with url and pointer to the data table.
     - The pointer is required to correctly put pieces of information about the download process into the single row.
 - `downloads[url.fileName()] = downloadProcess;` `downloads` which is hashmap is used to locate currently working download process.
-- Build connection on finish download.
+- <b>connect</b> `downloadProcess` on finish download.

 ### Download finished.